katealtonwilliams/book-app/README.md

 ## CICD Pipeline

+* Terraform
+    * Change deprecated things
+    * Make names better
+    * use more env variables where needed
+    * Find out how best to save the back end terraform stuff

 * Build a cicd pipeline to deploy lambda

-    * Find out how best to save the back end terraform stuff
+    * write a tidy up pipeline
     * Only run over directories with changes
     * Linting - flake8, tflint (chekov, tflint? look at cs stuff)
     * Tests - pytest & feature